anoobishnoob/Future-Project-Ideas/README.md

 1. determining different keys from say A minor and C major because they have the same notes
 2. Some people will mostly be in one key, but then use a passing chord, or passing riff, not in the key to give it chromatic interest think of imagine by John Lennon
-3. more things that I can't think of at the moment
+3. Just so many chords that I will have to list unless I find a better method

 # 1 rep max calculator for weightlifting
 this will just take a given lift, and given number of reps, and calculate a projected 1 rep max